Coronavirus pandemic caught us off guard again due to Centre’s gross unpreparedness: Sonia Gandhi

 The Congress chief expressed concern over shortages of medical equipment, and the Centre’s preferential treatment to states ruled by the BJP.

-Congress chief Sonia Gandhi on Saturday heavily criticised the Narendra Modi government for its “the gross unpreparedness and avoidable adhocism” in foreseeing, evaluating and managing the coronavirus crisis in the country.
+Congress chief Sonia Gandhi on Saturday criticised the Narendra Modi government for its “the gross unpreparedness and avoidable adhocism” in foreseeing, evaluating and managing the coronavirus crisis in the country.

 Gandhi said that despite having a year to prepare, the country has been “regrettably, caught off guard again” by the second wave of the pandemic that has ripped through India.

 “Families are being torn apart, lives and livelihoods have been lost and entire life savings depleted on healthcare,” she said at a meeting of the Congress Working Committee held to discuss the Covid-19 crisis.

 The Congress chief also expressed concern about the acute shortages of medical equipment and hospital beds reported across several states.
 “Reports from across the country speak of the scarcity of Covid-19 vaccine as also of important life saving drugs including remdesivir in different parts of the country,” she said.